 How to Help Manage Neurostorming Symptoms

 For family members taking care of patients with TBI, keeping a careful eye on them for signs of neurostorming symptoms and immediately acting if they arise is key.
-When a patient is experiencing neurostorming, tracking their caloric and water intake is important as muscle atrophy and dehydration are some of the first adverse effects of neurostorming to arise, yet they are some of the easiest to treat.
+When a patient is experiencing neurostorming, tracking their caloric and water intake is vital as muscle atrophy and dehydration are some of the first adverse effects of neurostorming to arise, yet they are some of the easiest to treat.

 Are You or a Family Member Suffering From a TBI?
 We can help.

-TBI and neurostorming are difficult injuries to experience as a patient, but also for the family supporting them.
+TBI and neurostorming are challenging injuries to experience as a patient, but also for the family supporting them.
+Not only are they difficult emotionally, but the medical costs associated with a TBI and neurostorming can take a financial toll on everyone involved.
 Our supportive TBI-focused team will listen to your family’s story, determine how to best move forward, and hold the appropriate people accountable for your family member’s injury.